jfmdev/jqEye/README.md

 _Make eyes that follow the mouse_

-A JavaScript library that allows to define a behaviour in which a HTML element moves, within the boundaries of an imaginary eye, in order to follow the mouse.
+A jQuery plugin that allows to define a behaviour in which a HTML element moves, within the boundaries of an imaginary eye, in order to follow the mouse.

 Demos
 -----